flare-labs-ltd/fasset-bots/docs/config.md

     loopDelay: number; // Delay in ms before running next agent bot's or other actor's step
     nativeChainInfo: NativeChainInfo; // Basic information about native chain.
     rpcUrl: string; // Native chain's url.
-    attestationProviderUrls?: string[]; // List of urls of attestation providers.
+    alertsUrl?: string; // Url to send notifications to. attestationProviderUrls?: string[]; // List of urls of attestation providers.
 Only for agent bot, user, challenger and timeKeeper. stateConnectorAddress?: string; // Address of StateConnector contract on native chain.
 Only for agent bot, user, challenger and timeKeeper. stateConnectorProofVerifierAddress?: string; // Address of SCProofVerifier contract on native chain.
 Only for agent bot, user, challenger and timeKeeper.